 From the time he was a young boy, Darius McCollum was fascinated by trains.
 The trains were his hiding spot to get away from his troubles.
 But when he took it upon himself to steal trains, he became infamous.

-The memory of the infamous Willowbrook State School will not be forgotten with the opening of the Willowbrook Mile on the grounds of what is today the College of Staten Island and various agencies that still serve people with developmental disabilities.
 Our crew was on-hand to cover the opening of this memorial self-guided walk with Geraldo Rivera, who was preeminent among the reporters who broke the story, and others who made this day possible.

 “When we build a trail to be accessible, it’s for everyone,” Carole Fraser, Universal Access Coordinator for the Department of Environmental Conservation (DEC), told Padalino.
 “It isn’t only for people with disabilities, it’s for people with small children in strollers.
 It’s for older adults and everyone to come and enjoy these spaces together.
 Everyone can come and be more accepting of each other.”